vitessio/website/content/en/docs/25.0/_index.md

 ---
-title: v24.0 (Release Candidate)
+title: v25.0 (Development)
 description: >
-  The current RC release.
+  The current development release.
   Everything you need to know about scaling MySQL with Vitess.
 notoc: true
 cascade:
-  version: v24.0
+  version: v25.0
-weight: 76
+weight: 75
 ---